theodoremoreland/MyMovieList/README.md

 Browse, search, and add movies to a watch list.
 Features 34k+ movie titles from 1901 through 2017.

-### Hypothetical

-What does your taste in movies say about you?
-No, this isn't a BuzzFeed article or an online quiz.
-MyMovieList is a platform for creating your own Movie Profile.
-Your profile can be used to express your exquisite taste and find other people of a similarly refined palate.

 ### Deployment
 https://main.dcbz4xkz1gclh.amplifyapp.com/#/movie-list